DietCokeEnthusiast/Filler-Free-Voyage/README.md

 #UPDATE3/1 progress made, some slight styling to the search page and the home pagee.
 NavBar adjusted and timeline created for Arcs of the series.
-Next Update will contain transforming this into a react application.
+Next Update will contain transforming this into a React application.